agoragames/saltstack-sandbox/README.md

 After successfully running `vagrant up`, you should be able to SSH into your `salt` box and execute salt to ping the other VMs in the pool.
+You may need to run `vagrant reload` for the VMs to pickup the `/etc/hosts` file changes.

 ```sh
 $ vagrant ssh salt